Detoxify: A framework for abusive text transformation using LLMs: Methodology

 In Stage 5, we utilise the respective LLMs for the transformation of abusive reviews into non-abusive and polite versions.
 We select a subset of reviews from the dataset and design a prompt to instruct the models to reframe the text in a polite and respectful tone.

-In Stage 6, we apply sentiment analysis to both the original and transformed reviews to understand how each of the models' text is classified using the SenWave-BERT sentiment detection model.
-This will enable us to identify the difference in sentiment distribution in LLM-transformed text.
+In Stage 6, we apply sentiment analysis to both the original and transformed reviews to understand how each of the models' text is classified, enabling us to identify the difference in sentiment distribution in LLM-transformed text.
+We employ SenWave-BERT sentiment analysis model utilising the SenWave dataset \cite{yang2020senwavemonitoringglobalsentiments} as done in past studies \cite{singh_2025_14898138}.
+The SenWave dataset includes over 105 million tweets and Weibo messages to evaluate the global sentiment during the COVID-19 pandemic.
+The 10 sentiment categories include: Optimistic, Thankful, Empathetic, Pessimistic, Anxious, Sad, Annoyed, Denial, Official Report, and Joking.
+SenWave-BERT is a multi-label classification model, meaning a sentence can have multiple categories, e.g. Optimistic and Thankful.

-In stage 7, we make use of the MP-Net semantic analysis model to generate embeddings and perform cosine similarity \cite{mikolov2013efficientestimationwordrepresentations} for each pairwise LLM transformed text to compare the different LLMs with the original text.
+In stage 7, we make use of the MP-Net semantic analysis model to generate embeddings and perform cosine similarity \cite{mikolov2013efficientestimationwordrepresentations} for each pairwise LLM-transformed text to compare the different LLMs with the original text.
 We also apply dimensionality reduction to visualise the embeddings in two dimensions to determine how semantically similar or different each model is to one another.

 Finally, we utilise evaluation metrics including accuracy, precision, recall, and F1-score.
 We focus on the model's ability to correctly identify abusive content, which is crucial for maintaining a healthy online environment.